notCroptu/GarPic/README.md

 #### Error Handling

 Errors are displayed to the viewer at runtime in case a connection is not established.

+### Netcode

+#### Session Lobby

+Session lobby is handled in `SessionStart`, where all players are displayed by their chosen nicknames.

+Players are able to edit their own nickname, and nicknames ae shared between players using a NetworkList.

 ### Conclusions